 - Depression and other mood symptoms

 - Neurological degeneration

 If you or anyone you know is pregnant and showing symptoms of vitamin B6 deficiency, make an appointment with your OBGYN asap.
-The sooner you get help the better it is for you and your developing baby.
+The sooner you get help, the better it is for you and your developing baby.

-Being pregnant is a true blessing and taking care of the health of mom and baby is the most important goal.
+Being pregnant is a real blessing and taking care of the health of mom and baby is the most important goal.
 Feel free to contact us if you wish to speak to someone about your pregnancy or need to find a provider/resources near you.

 Call the APA Helpline to discuss your pregnancy questions: 1-800-672-2296

 Last updated: July 17, 2019 at 7:09 am